Damocles-fr/jellyfin-nas-hdd-spinup/README.md

 ## Transparency

-- Some fixes and improvements were assisted by LLM tools (Claude Pro) since the last version.
+- Fixes and improvements were assisted by LLM tools (Claude Pro) since the last version.

 ## GitHub